CommonMCOBJ/CommonMCOBJ/README.md

 The following defines the spec for CommonMCOBJ.

 ## Selections
 An OBJ selection is a rectangular selection that defines what parts of a world is exported.
 This selection does not have to be restricted to full chunks, so parts of a chunk are allow to be included.
-In the export, selections are defined by 2 vertices, one on the top left, and one on the bottom right.
+In the export, selections are defined by 2 vertices, one on the top left, and one on the bottom right, and these vertices are defined as XY coordinates from the in-game XYZ coordinates.

 ## Split Blocks
 Optionally, an exporter is allowed to create split groups of blocks.
 Blocks shall be split by their type (ex. all sea lanterns are split into a single group, all grass blocks are split into one group, etc.).

+## Biome Information
+Although the common header defines a `has_biomes` key, no actual common standard for biome information has been created yet.
+Future revisions of the CommonMCOBJ spec will define a common interface for biome information.

 ## Common Header
 OBJs following the CommonMCOBJ spec will have a header at the start of the file to give special information about the OBJ and source world.